What is Concrete?

 Is it free?
 What does Open Source really mean?
 How safe is this?

-Yes, concrete5 is Free and Open Source (FOSS) under the MIT software license.
+Yes, Concrete® is Free and Open Source (FOSS) under the MIT software license.
 This license simply protects our liability and lets you do ANYTHING you want.
-We wanted everyone from a small business to a internet startup to be able to legally use concrete5 as a fundamental part of their business.
+We want everyone from a small business to a internet startup to be able to easily and legally use concrete5 as a fundamental part of their business.

 It will always be free.
 There’s no "enterprise version" of concrete5 that does everything you really need, but costs a lot of money – and there won't be in the future either.
 You can count on concrete5 being around for a long, long time as the core code is now owned by everybody.
-There is a growing community and marketplace filled with add-ons, which are not all free.
-In this way the small payments made by those who need a little extra finance the free use of core functionality by everyone.
 Thousands of developers from every continent use concrete5 to make websites for their clients every day.